What's Hot & What's Not in Antibody-Drug Conjugates (ADC) Licensing

 Antibody-Drug Conjugates combine the specificity of the antibody recognizing the antigen target with the potent tumor-killing effects of a cytotoxic, attached typically via a linker.
 6 ADCs have already been approved; sales are expected to be about $2b in 2018, growing to $12b by 2024 (GlobalData).
 Currently, about 100 ADCs are in clinical development.

-In this discussion, our expert panel will answer the following questions,
+In this discussion, our expert panel addressed the following questions:

 - What targets are suitable?

 - What are the trends in linkers and the drugs to be attached to the antibodies?
 What are the indications being pursued?

 - How are companies dealing with the complexities of internalization and high cost of goods?
 What kind of data will drive an ADC licensing deal?